FairwindsOps/polaris/docs/health-checks.md

 # Health Checks

-Fairwinds supports validating the presence of readiness and liveness probes in pods.
+Polaris supports validating the presence of readiness and liveness probes in pods.

 key | default | description
 ----|---------|------------